Terell Thomas

-Terell Mondasia Thomas (born 18 October 1995) is a professional footballer who plays as a defender for club Carlisle United.
+Terell Mondasia Thomas (born 18 October 1995) is a professional footballer who plays as a defender most recently for club Carlisle United.
 Born in England, he plays for the Saint Lucia national team.

 Thomas started at Arsenal before signing his first professional contract in June 2015 with Charlton Athletic.
 He went on to enjoy two loan spells at National League side Woking.
 He was released in June 2017, and joined fellow League One side Wigan Athletic.
 Thomas was then subsequently sent out on loan to Sutton United until the end of the 2017–18 campaign.
 Thomas signed permanently for AFC Wimbledon in the summer of 2018, prior to the Dons' third consecutive League One campaign.

 Club career

 Charlton Athletic

 After joining Charlton Athletic as a teenager from Arsenal, Thomas become a key figure in Charlton's academy side.
 After appearing as an unused substitute several times throughout the 2014–15 campaign, he signed a new two-year contract running until June 2017.